ansible/ansible/docs/docsite/rst/dev_guide/developing_program_flow_modules.rst

 Ansible module architecture
 ***************************

-If you are working on the ``ansible-base`` code, writing an Ansible module, or developing an action plugin, you may need to understand how Ansible's program flow executes.
+If you are working on the ``ansible-core`` code, writing an Ansible module, or developing an action plugin, you may need to understand how Ansible's program flow executes.
 If you are just using Ansible Modules in playbooks, you can skip this section.

 .. contents::
    :local: